bakpakin/Fennel/tutorial.md

 module.
 This is typically a table containing functions, though it can be any value, like a function.

+Modules are looked up by looking thru all the directories on `package.path` which usually contains the current directory.
+To require a module that's in a subdirectory, take the file name, replace the slashes with dots, and remove the extension, then pass that to `require`.
+For instance, a file called `lib/ui/menu.lua` would be read when loading the module `lib.ui.menu`.

-Out of the box `require` doesn't work with Fennel files, but you can add an entry to Lua's package searchers to support it:
+Out of the box `require` doesn't work with Fennel files, but you can add an entry to Lua's `package.searchers` (`package.loaders` in Lua 5.1) to support it:

 ```lua
 table.insert(package.loaders or package.searchers, fennel.searcher)